- Tip 1: Keep Windows Up to Date

 Windows creates supplementary memory in your hard drive, known as a page file, when your computer’s main memory is filled up.
 The operating system, by default, manages the page file on its own, automatically adjusting it to meet your system’s needs.
 That said, you can choose to manage the virtual memory yourself.

 However, how you choose to manage the page file affects your system’s performance.
 So, if you’re using custom settings, allow Windows to automatically control the file and check if that will solve the performance issue.
+It will help you to improve your computer performance and speed up Windows 10.

 Here’s how to allow Windows to manage the page file: